 - Elimination of dining hall trays

-“I’ve empowered the staff to ensure that they incorporate best practices to conserve water,” says William J. Walter, assistant vice president for Facilities Management & Planning.
-Staff, he says, are able to implement changes on their own by working within their budgets to purchase items such as energy-saving shower heads, without having to go through time consuming approval channels.
+“I’ve empowered the staff to ensure that they incorporate best practices to conserve water,” says William Walter, Associate Vice President, Operations & Services assistant vice president for Facilities Management & Planning.
+Staff, he says, is able to implement changes on their own by working within their budgets to purchase items such as energy-saving shower heads, without having to go through time consuming approval channels.

 “Everything we do is working toward the ultimate goal of conserving resources and best practices,” says Walter.

 Every day Facilities Management & Planning’s plumbing trades staff are installing and maintaining more water efficient fixtures.
 They are constantly exploring and testing new technologies on campus to further reduce the University’s water consumption.

 - Using 0.5 GPM Lavs and 1.5 GPM Showers